XavierDefontaine/CV/README.md

 [Bio](https://github.com/XavierDefontaine/CV#xavier-defontaine) | [Projects](https://github.com/XavierDefontaine/CV#projects) | [Skills](https://github.com/XavierDefontaine/CV#skills) | [Education](https://github.com/XavierDefontaine/CV#education) | [Experience](https://github.com/XavierDefontaine/CV#experience) | [Interests](https://github.com/XavierDefontaine/CV#interests)

-I'm Xavier, a bi-lingual french speaker who have been project managing worldwide tours for musicians for the last 7 years, created a livestreamed Jools Holland' style club night at the back of a lorry trailer in South East London along the way and now focusing on tech.
+I'm Xavier, a bi-lingual french speaker who has been project managing worldwide tours for musicians for the last 7 years, created a livestreamed club night at the back of a lorry trailer in South East London along the way and now focusing on tech.

-I aspire to be a Full Stack developer, currently undertaking a full time course at Makers Academy to formalise my quickly self taught coding skills.
+I aspire to be a Full Stack developer and am currently taking a full time course at Makers Academy to formalise my self taught coding skills.

-Throughout my education and career, I have stumbled upon technical bareers that could have easily been solved through a bit of code; it has
+Throughout my education and career, I have stumbled upon technical barriers that could have easily been solved through a bit of code.

 ## Projects